PratikshaDanti/APS/Code Library/README.md

 98. Sum of all Non-Fibonacci Numbers in Range for Q Queries.
 99. Form Array of Distinct Elements With Each Element as sum of an Element From Each Array.
 100. Count of Consecutive Fibonacci Pairs in Given Array.
+101. Count all Distinct Pairs with Product Equal to K.
+102. Stack Implementation.
+103. Stack Using Queue.
+104. Check if Any K Ranges Overlap at any Point.
+105. Sort the Given Stack Elements Based on their Modulo With K.